-Soldiers from 3rd Battalion, 1st Special Forces Group (Airborne) trained more than 200 United States Military Academy cadets in patrolling at Camp Buckner, New York, from June 26-30, 2017.
-The team of Green Berets served as the primary instructors for introduction to patrolling and also conducted train the trainer with cadet platoon and company leadership.
+WEST POINT, NY -- Soldiers from 3rd Battalion, 1st Special Forces Group (Airborne) trained over 1,400 United States Military Academy cadets in patrolling at Camp Buckner, New York from June 26th -- July 23rd.
+The team of Green Berets served as the primary instructors for the introduction to patrolling lane and also as the primary trainers during a four day squad live fire exercise.

-The Cadet Field Training instructors chose the 3rd Battalion detachment to serve as the primary instructors for the introduction to patrolling portion of the training.
-The detachment developed a detailed 36-hour train the trainer program of instruction for the cadets to include patrolling techniques, react to contact, patrol base operations, ambush, and raid.
+The Cadet Field Training tactical officers chose the 3rd Battalion detachment to serve as the primary instructors for the introduction to patrolling portion of the training.
+The detachment, then, developed a detailed 36-hour program of instruction for the cadets to include patrolling techniques, react to contact, patrol base operations, ambush, and raid.

 "The introduction to patrolling lane was a great opportunity to refine tactical teaching techniques in order to affect dramatic change in the proficiency of the cadets here at West Point," said Ryan, the team's intelligence sergeant.
 "The condensed training timeline encouraged detachment members to streamline the overall instruction process while allowing the cadets to capitalize on a range of topics from Soldier skills to small unit tactics."

 The detachment led the cadets through a series of drills to enhance their Soldier skills.
 This included the basics of troop leading procedures at a patrol base, carrying techniques during casualty evacuation, and movement and maneuver drills.